claudioametrano/UnFATE/README.md

 * The "whole_genome_data" folder will contain symlinks to your supplied WGS data, trimmed read files, and the HybPiper or SPAdes and exonerate_hits.py analysis folders, one per sample.
 * The "assemblies" folder will contain symlinks to your assemblies and the "Exonerate_hits.py" runs folder, one per sample.
 * The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, the MACSE runs folders, and summaries of the amount of data that could be captured from your data.
-* The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks.
+* The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with TrimAl.
 * The "auto_selection" folder will exist if you ran main_wrap with `-n AUTO` and will contain DNA alignments of sequences from your data and the pre-mined database.
 * The "single_locus_trees" folder will contain the IQ-TREE phylogenetic analyses on single markers (from both DNA and AA alignments).
 * The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQ-TREE phylogenetic inference (from both DNA and AA alignments).